View Pauline Brunelle's Obituary on recorder.com and share memories

 She is lovingly remembered by her daughter, Fay M. Lore and her husband Peter, of Hadley, MA, her grandchildren Jill Settle and her husband Adam and their children Julia and Mason, of Auburn, MA, Thomas Lore of Granby, CT., and Mark Lore and his children Jordan and Mark of Wynantskill, NY.
 Additionally, she leaves her companion Russell Hillman and his family of Shutesbury, MA - with special acknowledgement to James and Mary Hillman for their unwavering and devoted attention to Pauline as her caregivers.

-Funeral services will be observed on SATURDAY, JUNE 8, 2019 from the McCarthy Funeral Homes, 14 Prospect Street, Turners Falls, MA at 11:00AM, with a Catholic Rite of Burial service to be conducted by Marguerite Noga, Pastoral Minister of Our Lady of Peace Church, Turners Falls, MA.
+Funeral services will be observed on SATURDAY, JUNE 8, 2019 from the McCarthy Funeral Homes, 14 Prospect Street, Turners Falls, MA at 11:00AM, with a Catholic Rite of Burial service to be conducted by Rev. Fr.
+Stanley J. Aksamit, Pastor, of Our Lady of Peace Church, Turners Falls, MA.
 Rites of committal and burial will follow in the Center Cemetery, Erving, MA.
 The Brunelle family will receive guests from 10:00AM until the time of the services.